tlienart/Franklin.jl/docs/src/man/syntax.md

 !!! note

     **Sandboxing**: on-the-fly evaluation of code blocks is still a bit experimental.
 Among other things, the code is _not sandboxed_ which means that if you have two code blocks one after the other, the second one has access to what's defined in the first.
 This is natural within the same page, but it also works _across_ pages.
-However it would be really bad practice to rely on this as the order in which pages are compiled is not always the same.
+However, it would be really bad practice to rely on this as the order in which pages are compiled is not always the same.
-    In short: take a page as one Julia notebook and pay attention to all your variables and functions to be defined on that page.
+    In short: take a page as a Julia notebook and make sure all your variables and functions you use are defined on that page.

 Code blocks that should not be evaluated should be added as per standard markdown, so for instance: